FAQ

 Q: How long does it last, or how many sessions does it take?

 There is no clear answer that can honestly be given to these questions.
-It depends on many factors: how long you have been experiencing the imbalances in your body, chronic v. acute, the integrity of your nervous system, and many more.
+It depends on many factors: how long you have been experiencing the imbalances in your body, chronic v. acute, the integrity of your nervous system, the other stress your body is dealing with, and many more.

 Q: How is MAT different than massage?

-Most massages tend to focus on alleviating the symptoms of muscle tightness and deal primarily with the belly of the muscle.
-Massage also tends to be a more broad treatment.
-There are different forms of massage, such as Myofascial Release, Shiatsu, deep tissue, Swedish, and even energy work, such as Reiki, all beneficial in treating muscular ailments.
+Most massages focus on alleviating the symptoms of muscle tightness and deal primarily with the belly of the muscle.
+Massage also tends to be a broader treatment for the whole body.
+Different forms of massage, such as Myofascial Release, Shiatsu, deep tissue, Swedish, and even energy work, such as Reiki, are all beneficial in treating muscular ailments.

-MAT treatments are based on seeking out movement difficulties and are specific to one area.
-For instance, if a client were to complain of hip pain, I would not necessarily go to the hip; I would check the range of motion (ROM) in the trunk as well as the hip and the quality of movement at the knee and foot to determine the most asymmetrical ROM.
+MAT treatments are based on quickly identifying what you cannot do and engaging the muscles that make the motion easier.
+For instance, if a client presents with hip pain, I would not necessarily go to the hip; I would check the range of motion (ROM) in the trunk and the hip, as well as the lower leg and feet, to determine the quality of movement everywhere that supports and moves with the hip, identifying the most asymmetrical ROM and most significant need for treatment.